15th Symposium of the

 with the taking of Damascus in 1918

-2018 sees us linking up with Magdalen College, who will present a unique exhibition of the expanding archives on Lawrence.
+We linked up with Magdalen College, who presented a unique exhibition of the expanding archives on Lawrence.

-We also have a whole afternoon devoted to Gertrude Bell and her friendship with Lawrence, together with her influence on the Middle East.
-The directors of the film Letters from Baghdad will present and talk about the making of this fascinating documentary.
-The Gertrude Bell archive director from Newcastle University will also talk about the massive collection held there.
+We also had a whole afternoon devoted to Gertrude Bell and her friendship with Lawrence, together with her influence on the Middle East.
+The directors of the film Letters from Baghdad will presented and answered questions about the making of this fascinating documentary.
+The Gertrude Bell archive director from Newcastle University also talked about the massive archive in Newcastle.